Roots are very important parts of a plant. They mainly provide anchorage and help in absorption and transport of nutrients from the soil.

 Clinging Roots - These are short, branched, adventitious roots found in epiphytes.
 They arise at the nodes and fix the plant on the bark of the tree.
 Examples are orchid and Piper betel.

-Buttress Roots - These are large, wide plank like aerial roots developing at the base of the stem of a shallowly rooted tree.
+Buttress Roots - These are large, wide plank-like aerial roots developing at the base of the stem of a shallowly rooted tree.
 Generally, they are found in tropical forests that are nutrient deficient and not very deep.
 They prevent the tree from falling over (hence the name buttress) and also absorb more nutrients.

 Floating Roots - Aquatic plants develop spongy, air filled roots at the nodes.
 These roots contain air filled tissue called aerenchyma.
 The roots are called floating roots as they store water and help in the floating of plants.
-They also help in the exchange of gases.
+They also help in the exchange of gasses.
 Example is Jussiaea.

 Contractile Roots - These are also called pull roots.
 They are modified adventitious roots found at the base of underground stems.
 They contract and swell to keep the aerial shoots at proper depths in the soil.
 Examples are Canna and Allium.